It’s Super Effective! Learn Japanese with Pokémon

 If you’ve played any of the Pokémon games, you may have wondered: “Can I turn my love of video games into a Japanese study tool?”

-This guide will have you leveling up your Japanese reading and character recognition while snagging as many Pokémon as you see appropriate—which, I’m guessing, is all of ‘em.
+Rejoice, dear trainers, as this guide will have you leveling up your Japanese reading and character recognition while snagging as many Pokémon as you can.

 Why Learn Japanese with Pokémon?